HOW USING VINEGAR AND BAKING SODA IN HOT TUB

 Cons:

-• Vinegar is a corrosive substance, so you’ll need to be careful not to allow it to come into contact with any metal surfaces.
+• Vinegar is a corrosive substance, so be careful not to let it contact metal surfaces.

 • Additionally, too much vinegar can make your hot tub water quite acidic, which can be uncomfortable for users and may cause skin irritation.